Howchoo/garage-pi/README.md

 Control your garage door using a web application running on your Raspberry Pi.

 ## Setup
-You can find the full setup instructions [on howchoo](https://howchoo.com/g/yznmzmuxywu/how-to-control-your-garage-door-from-your-phone-using-a-raspberry-pi).
+Forked from howchoo and adapted to suit LiftMaster 1060's simple capabilities (toggle door, toggle light).
+Original setup instructions [on howchoo here](https://howchoo.com/g/yznmzmuxywu/how-to-control-your-garage-door-from-your-phone-using-a-raspberry-pi).